 -15% with Lisbon Card

 Lisbon is a charming European city.
 Its history and culture rival that of Madrid or Paris while its vibrant nightlife and shopping are on par with Barcelona or Milan.
-Four days in Lisbon is a great introduction to this exciting city and its neighbouring towns.
-I enjoyed my entire trip in Lisbon and hope that, with the help of my Lisbon itinerary, you will too!
+Four days in Lisbon is a great introduction to this exciting city and its neighboring towns.
+I enjoyed my entire trip to Lisbon and hope that, with the help of my Lisbon itinerary, you will too!